Geoffrey Davies: Early life

-Geoffrey left Waddingtons after he wa called up for national service.
+Geoffrey left Waddingtons after he was called up for national service.
 After he left national service, he decided to become an actor and worked with a drama group at the Leeds Civic Theatre in the evenings.
 After being suggested by a journalist, Geoffrey joined the White Rose Players repertory company in Harrogate as a stage director, also working in Sheffield, before doing a two-year course at the Royal Academy of Dramatic Art at the suggestion of Benjamin Whitrow.